George Bissell (industrialist): Early life and education

-Bissell was born in Hanover, New Hampshire, the son of Nancy (Wemple) and Isaac Bissell.
+Bissell was born in Hanover, New Hampshire, the son of Nancy (Wemple) and Isaac Bissell, and grandson of Isaac Bissell.
 His father was a fur trader in Detroit and a Revolutionary war soldier, while his mother was a daughter of John Wemple, a Revolutionary war Captain.
-He had as relatives Governor Clark Bissell and Governor William Henry Bissell.
+He was a descendant of a noble French huguenots family, and had as relatives Yale University graduate Clark Bissell, Connecticut Governor and Senator, and Col. William Henry Bissell, Illinois Governor and Congressman.
 George Bissell's father died when he was twelve years old.

-For his education, George Bissell attended Dartmouth College, paying his way by teaching and writing newspaper articles.
+Bissell attended Dartmouth College, paying his way by teaching and writing newspaper articles.
+He graduated in 1845 having studied literature and languages.